CodePushGo/website/src/content/blog/en/ionic-capacitor-push-notifications-firebase.md

 created_at: 2022-12-14T00:00:00.000Z
 updated_at: 2023-06-29T00:00:00.000Z
 head_image: /push_notif.webp
-head_image_alt: Ionic Capacitor Push Notifications with Firebase
+head_image_alt: Ionic React Native Push Notifications with Firebase
-keywords: Ionic, Capacitor, push notifications, Firebase, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: Ionic, React Native, push notifications, Firebase, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: tutorial
 published: true
 locale: en
 next_blog: ''
 ---

-In this tutorial, we will integrate push notifications in an Ionic Capacitor app using Firebase.
+In this tutorial, we will integrate push notifications in an Ionic React Native app using Firebase.
 You don't need a specific service for this, but you do need to configure several things beforehand.
 Firebase is an excellent choice since it's required for Android, and you can easily use it to send notifications without using the database.

 <div class="mx-auto" style="width: 50%;">
   <video src="/push_demo.mov" alt="ionic capacitor push" autoplay loop muted>
 </div>

-First, we will create an Ionic app with Capacitor enabled and specify our **package id**, which is the unique identifier for your app.
+First, we will create an Ionic app with React Native enabled and specify our **package id**, which is the unique identifier for your app.
 Then, we will build the app and add the native platforms.

 ```bash
 ionic start pushApp blank --type=angular --capacitor --package-id=com.appdactic.devpush